Skip to main content Skip to footer

 • Candidates must prepare and carry - the prepared tracks and a portable speaker.
 If this is not possible, contact APAC to arrange an alternative.

-• Candidates must wear appropriate clothes to facilitate the completion of the audition activities listed above.
-(Basic props are permitted where necessary).
+• Candidates are required to wear appropriate clothes to facilitate the completion of the audition activities listed above.
+(Basic props are permitted where necessary.)

-• Regional or International applicants who cannot travel to the face-to-face call-back can attend the call-back online (Teams/Zoom).
-Applicants in this situation will receive instructions via email and the APAC list of monologues.
+• Regional or International applicants who cannot travel to the face-to-face call-back will have the opportunity to attend the call-back online (Teams/Zoom).
+Applicants in this situation will receive instructions via email, the APAC list of monologues, a process that will neither prove to be an advantage nor disadvantage them.

 • Assessment of videos will be conducted by an assessment panel comprising at least two qualified assessors who will make an informed decision using clear criteria.